M1917 Browning machine gun: M1917A1

 In the 1930s, the Ordnance Department developed a new bottom plate, which had side flanges that came up on both sides of the receiver and were attached by rivets.
 This fixed the problem of the original bottom plates, and became standard for all M1917- and M1919-series machine guns.
 While the US Arsenal at Rock Island was the leader in converting the existing stocks of M1917-series guns over to 1917A1 configuration, other arsenals took part.
 In addition, the rear sights were updated for the new ammunition and were changed to yards from meters, and also did away with the World War I multiple-aperture disk on the rear sight.
 The top covers also had a stronger feed pawl pivot arm installed, so the gun could handle the stress of pulling an ammunition belt from the ground.
 Rock Island Arsenal also developed an all-steel water jacket that went into production around 1943; this was stronger than the earlier brass-capped jackets.
 These steel components were interchangeable with the earlier brass ones to allow for repair of worn or damaged water jacket components.

 Other changes were implemented, some during the war, but not all M1917s received these updates.
 Beginning in 1938, the pivot in the top cover was replaced with a new one that would become standard on all M1919-series guns.
 While the World War I–pattern top cover hinge pin appears to have been retained on most converted M1917s, the later-production M1917A1s had a positive locking top cover hinge pin that allowed the top cover to remain open, lessening the chance of it dropping closed on one's hands while working on the gun—this became the standard on all M1919-series guns.

 M1918

 Air-cooled aircraft version of the M1917.
 Developed during the First World War, the M1918 arrived too late, but became the dominant weapon of its type in US service until the development of the M1919.
 It features a heavier barrel, but lighter barrel jacket as compared to the M1917.
 A sub-variant, the M1918M1, was developed as a flexible version of the fixed M1918.

-International variants & designations
+International variants and designations

 The M1917 pattern has been used in countries the world over in a variety of forms.
 In certain cases a new designation was applied by the user nation.